Minecraft-Classic-Server-Archive/Thirty/README.md

 Thirty requires [Meson](https://mesonbuild.com/) to generate build files, which in most cases will be for `ninja`.
 [zlib](https://www.zlib.net/) is required for compressing the world for sending to clients and saving to disk.
+[libcurl](https://curl.se/libcurl/) is used for heartbeats (updating the server on the ClassiCube server list).
 [Mercurial](https://mercurial-scm.org) is used to keep the source code and is required to clone the repository.

 On Windows, compiling with [MSYS2](https://www.msys2.org/) is recommended.